skip to content

 Undergraduate Level

-Plant Sciences Part II L1 module: Synthetic Biology and Plant Biotechnology
+Plant Sciences Part II L1 module: Plant Genomes & Synthetic Biology

 Three Lectures for Part II Plant Sciences undergraduates examining the history of plant biotechnology through to recent advances in Synthetic Biology, Self-organisation and reprogramming of multicellular systems.